 Any student requiring a transcript of his/her grades must fill out and submit an Official Transcript Request Form.
 There is a \$5 fee to request an official transcript.
-The King's University requires a signed document from the student requesting the transcript before the transcript can be produced.
+TKU requires a signed document from the student requesting the transcript before the transcript can be produced.
 Note all instructions on the form and e-mail the form to registrar@tku.edu.